eclectic-coding/rails_app/README.md

 All of this tools can be run using the following command, which also will run the test suite: `bin/ci`

 In addition, the template includes:
-- the `annotate` gem to annotate models and and factories with schema information
+- the `annotate` gem to annotate models and factories with schema information
-- the `bullet` gem to help identify and remove N+1 queries
+- the `bullet` gem to help identify and diagnose N+1 queries

 # Development